“I spend 50% of my time on building culture,” says ROHEI’s Chief Executive Rachel Ong.

 Global management consulting firm McKinsey shares similar conclusions in their piece on Leadership and Innovation at Mckinsey.com, advising leaders to “take explicit steps to foster an innovation culture based on trust among employees.
 In such a culture, people understand that their ideas are valued, trust that it is safe to express those ideas, and oversee risk collectively, together with their managers.
 Such an environment can be more effective than monetary incentives in sustaining innovation.”

 Uber’s new CEO, Dara Khosrowshahi does more than talk about trust.
 He demonstrates it.
-This Inc article says: “By admitting to his understandable terror with eight simple words—I have to tell you I am scared—Khosrowshahi expresses just the sort of vulnerability that kills shame and allows a team to trust that if they also experience failure and fear..., their leader will understand and support them.”
+The Inc article, In Just 8 Words, Uber's New CEO Gave a Master Class in Leadership, says: “By admitting to his understandable terror with eight simple words—I have to tell you I am scared—Khosrowshahi expresses just the sort of vulnerability that kills shame and allows a team to trust that if they also experience failure and fear..., their leader will understand and support them.”

 “Employees who feel secure in their jobs, who feel respected and trusted, will go to surprising lengths to earn and keep their employers’ respect.
 In short, happy employees are more productive employees,” Lefko says in Why Trust and Equality are the Pillars of Sustainable Business.

 “Trust has to be the highest value in your company,” Marc Beinoff was quoted in a panel discussion hosted by the World Economic Forum.
 “What is the most important thing in your company – is it trust or is it growth?
 If anything trumps trust, we are in trouble...You have to choose what is really important to you.
 We are in a new world... and trust better be number one.”

 We help organisations build cultures in a deliberate and strategic manner to help solve their business challenges.
 Find out more about our approach here.

 The erosion of trust in leadership is one of the key causes of declining performance.